 Finally, to download the mix as a video or MP3, use the links below.

-After being fired from his industry job, indie game developer Justin Fic has just 3 months to create his next hit game for the uDevGames competition.
+After being fired from his industry job, there indie game developer Justin Fic has just 3 months to create his next hit game for the uDevGames competition.
 This short documentary explores the ups and downs of the indie developer experience.

 Alright, technically I didn’t make this video, ESPN did.
 But I had to post it here anyway.